pkivolowitz/asm_book/more/apple_silicon/README.md

 In this way, labels can be further away from the current instruction than the Linux way.

+Apple does something similar with global variables, perhaps defined in C or C++ files.
+Instead of `PAGE` and `PAGEOFF` they use global versions.
+The macro `GLD_ADDR` is used in this case rather than `LLD_ADDR` which works with "locally" defined addresses.

 ## How does this help bridge Apple and Linux?

 [Here](./macros.S) is an assembly language file containing the macros